 Big Sur is reached by California Highway 1, a narrow and winding seaside road cut into towering cliffs.
 It’s popular with cyclists and has become a classic backdrop for movies.
 It’s also a favorite scenic drive destination.
 But depending on when you visit, traffic can move slowly because everyone’s taking in the view.
 Summer weekends are the most crowded.

 Because Big Sur is located on California’s Central Coast, it attracts Bay Area and Southern California residents alike.
 It’s popular with tourists and foreign visitors as well, attracting 7 million people per year.
 That’s close to the number of yearly visitors at Yosemite National Park.
-This is one reason why I recommend making campground reservations online as early as possible — even if you’re visiting in winter.
+This is one reason why I recommend making campground reservations online as early as possible — even if you’re visiting in winter, and another reason you may want to consider hiring a Big Sur hiking guide to escape the crowds.

 Why is Big Sur called Big Sur?